Health insurance

 A similar situation applies to social insurance.
 If you don’t pay National Insurance, you will incur a debt and a penalty.
 The penalty is based on the Czech National Bank’s repo rate, which is set for the first day of the calendar half-year in which the debt is incurred, plus 8%.
 If you pay the debt in instalments, the penalty is reduced and is 0.025 of the amount owed for each day.

-You will be notified of the debt by the district social security administration and subsequently sent a payment order or arrears statement for payment.
+You will be notified of the debt by the district social security administration and subsequently sent a payment order or statement of arrears for payment.
 If you fail to pay the debt including the penalty, you are still liable to execution and debt recovery.

-Tip: Does someone owe you money?
+Does anyone owe you money?
 Debt collection through our service will usually guarantee you a faster, more efficient and significantly cheaper solution.
-You’ll save yourself weeks or months of pleas and reminders to pay, and usually save on costly court costs.
+You will save yourself weeks or months of pleas and reminders to pay, and usually save on costly court cases.

 What if the employer doesn’t pay